ManfelDev/IC-Project/README.md

 Added more notes.
 Fix on the turn order, now all the characters play in the round they must play. - Rafael José - 22202078

-- 6st - Implementation of a short map. - Rafael José - 22202078
+- 6th - Implementation of a short map. - Rafael José - 22202078

-- 7st - README.md Implementation. - Rodrigo Gomes - 22201252
+- 7th - README.md Implementation. - Rodrigo Gomes - 22201252

+- 8th - Enemies only do actions if at least one of the player's characters is alive.
+Correction in some notes and elimination of dead code. - Rafael José - 22202078

+- 9th - Update on the README.md - Rodrigo Gomes - 22201252

 [Git Repository](https://github.com/Rafael-j-03/IC-Project)
 ## Development of our work